 A Type of nucleic acid

 Much like DNA, mRNA– a type of RNA is also a kind of nucleic acid.
 It’s ribonucleic acid.
-Its structure consists of sugar, phosphate and nitrogenous bases, however, it contains Uracil, instead of Guanine.
+Its structure consists of sugar, phosphate and nitrogenous bases, however, it contains Uracil, instead of Thymine.

 The very first unique property of the mRNA is that it’s single-stranded.
 Unlike DNA, which is double-stranded in nature, RNA is– in general, single-stranded.
 The single-stranded RNA lacks hydrogen bonds and thus can’t associate with another strand.